SteveMacenski/slam_toolbox/paper.md

 Cartographer [@cartographer] and KartoSLAM [@karto] are the major graph-based implementations available.

 GMapping is one of the most commonly used SLAM libraries, presented in 2007.
-It uses particle filter approach to SLAM for the purpose of building grid maps from 2D lidar data.
+It uses a particle filter approach to SLAM for the purpose of building grid maps from 2D lidar data.
 However, GMapping is not well suited for large spaces and fails to accurately close loops at an industrial scale.
-Additionally, filter-based approaches cannot be easily reinitialized with multiple sessions.
+Additionally, filter-based approaches cannot be easily reinitialized across multiple sessions.

 HectorSLAM relies on lidar scan matching and 3D navigation filter based on EKF state estimation.
 This method focuses on real-time robot pose estimation and generates 2D map with high update rate.